Geographically Challenged Biker Wreaks Havoc in Key Largo on a Purple Motorcycle UPDATED

 While Gabrie was under arrest, the other motorcyclist, Alfredo Lomando, also arrived at Ocean Reef.
 The security guard told him there was another incident going on with a motorcycle inside the property and that Lomando could enter only to turn his bike around.
 But when the officer opened the gate to let the bike turn around, Lomando kept going -- and was also promptly arrested.
 Both men smelled faintly of alcohol, the report said, and Gabrie admitted he had been drinking in Islamorada earlier in the day, but police determined neither man was drunk when they gate-crashed Ocean Reef.

 Gabrie was charged with leaving the scene of a crash involving damaged property, reckless driving, violating his driver's license restrictions, criminal mischief, and trespassing.
 Lomando was charged with trespassing.
 Both men were taken to Plantation Key jail, and their bikes were towed.
 It's unclear if Gabrie made it to work.
-(Editor's note: The case against Lomando was not prosecuted after he "completed all conditions of the Pre-Trial Intervention Agreement," according to a letter from Assistant State Attorney Luke Bovill.)
+(Editor's note: The case against Lomando was not prosecuted after he "completed all conditions of the Pre-Trial Intervention Agreement," according to a letter from Assistant State Attorney Luke Bovill.
+In January 2015, the case record was expunged.)